jxzhangjhu/2022AIconference/README.md

 3. **Exploring and Exploiting Hubness Priors for High-Quality GAN Latent Sampling** [PDF](https://proceedings.mlr.press/v162/liang22b.html) [Code](https://github.com/Byronliang8/HubnessGANSampling)

 > Despite the extensive studies on Generative Adversarial Networks (GANs), how to reliably sample high-quality images from their latent spaces remains an under-explored topic.
 In this paper, we propose a novel GAN latent sampling method by exploring and exploiting the hubness priors of GAN latent distributions.
 Our key insight is that the high dimensionality of the GAN latent space will inevitably lead to the emergence of hub latents that usually have much larger sampling densities than other latents in the latent space.
 As a result, these hub latents are better trained and thus contribute more to the synthesis of high-quality images.
 Unlike the a posterior "cherry-picking", our method is highly efficient as it is an a priori method that identifies high-quality latents before the synthesis of images.
 Furthermore, we show that the well-known but purely empirical truncation trick is a naive approximation to the central clustering effect of hub latents, which not only uncovers the rationale of the truncation trick, but also indicates the superiority and fundamentality of our method.
 Extensive experimental results demonstrate the effectiveness of the proposed method.
 Our code is available at: https://github.com/Byronliang8/HubnessGANSampling.

+4. **Matching Normalizing Flows and Probability Paths on Manifolds** -[PDF](https://proceedings.mlr.press/v162/ben-hamu22a.html)

+> Continuous Normalizing Flows (CNFs) are a class of generative models that transform a prior distribution to a model distribution by solving an ordinary differential equation (ODE).
+We propose to train CNFs on manifolds by minimizing probability path divergence (PPD), a novel family of divergences between the probability density path generated by the CNF and a target probability density path.
+PPD is formulated using a logarithmic mass conservation formula which is a linear first order partial differential equation relating the log target probabilities and the CNF’s defining vector field.
+PPD has several key benefits over existing methods: it sidesteps the need to solve an ODE per iteration, readily applies to manifold data, scales to high dimensions, and is compatible with a large family of target paths interpolating pure noise and data in finite time.
+Theoretically, PPD is shown to bound classical probability divergences.
+Empirically, we show that CNFs learned by minimizing PPD achieve state-of-the-art results in likelihoods and sample quality on existing low-dimensional manifold benchmarks, and is the first example of a generative model to scale to moderately high dimensional manifolds.

+> 还是CNFs，有code，比baseline那种

 ### ✅ Multimodality (Vision, Speech, Lanuager, Graph)